Taking care of oral health in times of coronavirus?

 Dental offices are concerned with improving personal treatment.

-According to studies, oral hygiene can be complemented with mouthwashes that can reduce viral load: mouthwashes with cetylpyridinium chloride, chlorhexidine, povidone-iodine solutions, and hydrogen peroxide, among others.
+According to studies, oral hygiene can be complemented with mouthwashes that can reduce viral load: cetylpyridinium chloride, chlorhexidine, povidone-iodine solutions, and hydrogen peroxide, among others.

 For home use, mouthwashes with antiseptics could contribute to the prevention of virus transmission.